|Messianic Education Trust|

 Living our lives, coping with the events of each day: piano lessons, doctor's appointments, house-group, work - mustn't forget work! - and our families, we tend to lose sight of G-d's plans in our normal busy round of activity.
 When something dramatic or tragic happens - the marriage of a son or daughter, death of a parent, a road accident - we go into panic mode, dealing with the extra pressure on an emergency basis, often exhausting ourselves and the patience of those around us.
 The urgent overrides the important and survival becomes the name of the game.
 Our eyes get so close to what we are immediately dealing with that our perspective becomes totally compromised.
 We forget that G-d still has a plan for everything to happen in its proper place and time.
 Even the pressures that we endure are part of G-d's process to shape us and touch other people through us.

 Ancient Israel went through times of distress and anguish; bad decisions and sinful behaviour impaired their relationship with G-d, so that He allowed the surrounding nations to prevail against our people as a means of discipline or a wake-up call.
 In those times of stress, however, G-d continued to speak to the prophets and those who would hear Him, to offer encouragement and assurance that however bad things looked, everything was still under His control.
-The Psalmist cries out to G-d with confidence, "You will arise and have pity on Zion; it is the time to favor her; the appointed time has come" (Psalm 102:13, ESV), and the prophets announce G-d's future plans for the people: "This third I will bring into the fire; I will refine them like silver and test them like gold.
+The Psalmist cries out to G-d with confidence, "You will arise and have pity on Zion; it is the time to favour her; the appointed time has come" (Psalm 102:13, ESV), and the prophets announce G-d's future plans for the people: "This third I will bring into the fire; I will refine them like silver and test them like gold.
 They will call on my name and I will answer them; I will say, 'They are my people,' and they will say, 'The L-RD is our G-d'" (Zechariah 13:9, NIV).
 All the time, G-d is working to purify and cleanse His people so that they may wholehearted and righteous before Him.

 Exactly the same process is happening to both Jew and Gentile believers in Messiah Yeshua today.
 So that Rav Sha'ul's prophetic words may be realised - "Messiah loved the Messianic Community, indeed, gave Himself up on its behalf, in order to set it apart for G-d, making it clean through immersion in the mikveh, so to speak, in order to present the Messianic Community to Himself as a bride to be proud of, without a spot, wrinkle or any such thing, but holy and without defect" (Ephesians 5:25-27, CJB) - we are being lovingly and individually moulded to bring us to perfection.
 Those encouraging words that Sha'ul wrote to the community in Rome really do apply to us as well: "Furthermore, we know that G-d causes everything to work together for the good of those who love G-d and are called in accordance with His purpose; because those whom He knew in advance, He also determined in advance would be conformed to the pattern of His Son, so that He might be the firstborn among many brothers; and those whom He thus determined in advance, He also called; and those whom He called, He also caused to be considered righteous; and those whom He caused to be considered righteous He also glorified!"
 (Romans 8:28-30, CJB).